LoopKit/loopdocs/docs/faqs/branch-faqs.md

 ### Subscribe to the Zulipchat channels

 Use [Zulipchat](https://loop.zulipchat.com) forums for Loop.
 This forum has several "streams" of conversations depending on interest.
-I highly recommend following all the channels so you do not miss conversations.
-You can select by channel and by topic within a channel to focus on a given conversation.
-If you are using dev branch, you must be in the #development channel.
-If you want to know when LoopDocs gets updated, follow the #documentation channel.
+I highly recommend following all the streams so you do not miss conversations.
+You can select by stream and by topic within a stream to focus on a given conversation.
+If you are using dev branch, you must be in the #development stream.
+If you want to know when LoopDocs gets updated, follow the #documentation stream.
 Code changes are called "commits" in GitHub.
-The #github channel will have an automated post whenever a new commit is made and it will give a brief line description of the commit.
+The #github stream will have an automated post whenever a new commit is made and it will give a brief line description of the commit.

 ![img/zulipchat.png](img/zulipchat.png){width="650"}
 {align="center"}